Fostering access to employment

 Chief Executive Officer of the Eiffage Foundation

-Helping young people from disadvantaged backgrounds succeed with Article 1
+Helping young people from disadvantaged backgrounds to succeed in collaboration with Article 1